 Counselling Psychologists and Counsellors are different.
-Anyone can call themselves a counsellor, but it is usually someone who has completed a course in counselling.
-These courses can be full-time, part-time and vary in duration, method and complexity.
-They can be short online courses lasting a few hours to yearlong face-to-face courses.
+Confusingly, anyone can call themselves a counsellor, but it is usually someone who has completed a course in counselling.
+These courses can be full-time, part-time, accredited or not and vary in duration, method and vigour.
+They can be short online courses lasting a few hours to years-long face-to-face courses.

 Generally, counsellors receive less formal (e.g. not at university level) training than clinical psychologists, psychiatrists and Counselling Psychologists.